scottrogowski/code2flow/README.md

 How to contribute
 -----------------------

 1. You can contribute code!
-Code2flow has its limitations.
+Code2flow has limitations.
 Attempts to address these limitation would probably be helpful and accepted.
-New languages are especially appreciated!
+Separately, new languages will be especially appreciated!

 2. You can spread the word!
 A simple way to help is to share this project with others.
 If you have a blog, mention code2flow!
 Linking from relevant questions on StackOverflow or other forums also helps quite a bit.